 Cool down: Walk after and stretch!
 Add about 5 minutes of core work (planks, crunches, etc.)

-Bike for 45 minutes outside.
-Try to select a road or course with varied terrain (flat sections and hills).
+Bike for 45 minutes outside, flatter course if possible today.
+Warm up with an easy effort for first 10 minutes.
 Focus on smooth pedaling throughout and efficient gearing as you go up and down the hills.
-Cool down: pick up the cadence (the speed of your feet, also known as Revolutions Per Minute (RPM) for the last 5 minutes)--this will help your run!
+Cool down: pick up the cadence (the speed of your feet, also known as Revolutions Per Minute (RPM) for the last 5 minutes)--this will help your brick run!

-Quickly get ready for your brick run by taking off helmet/changing shoes if needed/racking bike on car or at home.
-Put on running gear (shoes, visor) *you can do this while starting your run as you would on race day.
-Run for 10 minutes focusing on good form and good breathing.
+Quickly get ready for your brick run by taking off helmet/changing into running shoes/racking bike on car or at home/putting on hat or visor/etc. Tip: you can start your run while putting on your hat while starting your run as you would on race day (on race day, you can put on hat and race belt while running to save time in transition)!
+Run for 10 minutes focusing on good form.
 Walk after to cool down and stretch!